sungjungk/sungjungk.github.io/_pages/about.md

 Patents
 ======
-- Method for cell position calculation of tag node in sensor network, KR patent, 1010646860000
+- **Method for cell position calculation of tag node in sensor network** <br/>
+  KR patent, 1010646860000

-- Mobile terminal capable of determining the location of the terminal using linear regression model and method thereof, KR patent, 1020120045590
+- **Mobile terminal capable of determining the location of the terminal using linear regression model and method thereof** <br/>
+  KR patent, 1020120045590
-- Method and apparatus for handling network I/O apparatus virtualization, KR patent, 1017167150000
+- **Method and apparatus for handling network I/O apparatus virtualization** <br/>
+  KR patent, 1017167150000
-- Apparatus and method for collecting audit trail in virtual machine boot process, US patent, US15/938017
+- **Apparatus and method for collecting audit trail in virtual machine boot process** <br/>
+  US patent, US15/938017
-- Apparatus for monitoring file access in virtual machine and method for the same, US patent, US15/938003
+- **Apparatus for monitoring file access in virtual machine and method for the same** <br/> US patent, US15/938003
-- Apparatus and method for storing audit trail in response to virtual-machine process execution, US patent, US15/975932
+- **Apparatus and method for storing audit trail in response to virtual-machine process execution** <br/>
+  US patent, US15/975932
+- **Apparatus for monitoring file access in virtual machine and method for the same** <br/>
-- APPARATUS FOR MONITORING FILE ACCESS IN VIRTUAL MACHINE AND METHOD FOR THE SAME, KR patent, 1019317790000
+  KR patent, 1019317790000
+- **Apparatus and method for storing audit trail according to virtual machine process execution** <br/>
-- APPARATUS AND METHOD FOR STORING AUDIT TRAIL ACCORDING TO VIRTUAL MACHINE PROCESS EXECUTION, KR patent, 1019379350000
+  KR patent, 1019379350000
+- **Apparatus and method for collecting auditing trail during virtual machine boot process** <br/>
-- APPARATUS AND METHOD FOR COLLECTING AUDITING TRAIL DURING VIRTUAL MACHINE BOOT PROCESS, KR patent, 1020089520000
+  KR patent, 1020089520000

 Talks
 ======